Killing of Bijan Ghaisar: Criminal investigations and prosecution

-In October 2020, the two officers were indicted in Fairfax County Circuit Court by a special grand jury conveyed by Descano.
+In October 2020, the two officers were indicted in Fairfax County Circuit Court by a special grand jury convened by Descano.
 The indictment charged the officers with manslaughter and reckless use of a firearm.
 The officers were booked in Fairfax County jail and later released on $10,000 bond.
 As part of Virginia's legal proceedings, radio conversations between police dispatch and the two officers were released in August 2021 which showed that Amaya and Vinyard were told by dispatch that Ghaisar's vehicle was not at-fault in the rear-end accident.
 Recordings of the communications were included in the 320-page expert witness report on the incident authored by City University of New York criminal justice professor Christopher Chapman for the prosecution.

 The officers argued that the Supremacy Clause blocked their prosecution in state court, while Descano and Virginia Attorney General Mark R. Herring argued that the Supremacy Clause did not bar the indictment.
 Under the Supremacy Clause, federal agents are immune from prosecution in state court if their actions are "necessary and proper" and undertaken as part of official duties.
 In November 2020, the officers removed the case to federal court, specifically the U.S. District Court in Alexandria, Virginia.
 A hearing was held in August 2021 to consider whether the two officers are entitled to immunity.
 Vinyard and Amaya did not testify at the hearing.
 In October 2021, U.S. District Judge Claude Hilton dismissed all criminal charges against Vinyard and Amaya, ruling that the officers were entitled to immunity because under the circumstances, "The officers' decision to discharge their firearms was necessary and proper under the circumstances and there is no evidence that the officers acted with malice, criminal intent, or any improper motivation."
 The Virginia Attorney General's Office and the Fairfax County Commonwealth's Attorney are appealing the ruling to the U.S. Court of Appeals for the Fourth Circuit.
 On April 22, 2022, the Commonwealth withdrew its motion to appeal that ruling under the direction of the new Attorney General, Jason Miyares.